Sony A7 vs RX10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha A7 and Sony Cyber-shot DSC-RX10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the A7 and the RX10 have been discontinued, but can regularly be found used on eBay.
+Both the A7 and the RX10 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the RX10 was followed by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A7 and RX10 can be found, respectively, in the Sony A7 Manual (free pdf) or the online Sony RX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A7 or the Sony RX10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.